kamarov-therussiantank/Tank-Randomizer/README.md

 There were a lot of mistakes during the actual construction of it, but with the help of my friend Commander, we managed to build it easily.
 Special thanks to him!

+And Special thanks to Meemee.
+He created the first ever version of Tank Randmoizer.